 Method of switching ON for inrush current testing.

-4B.2.1efECSS-E-ST-20_0020373
+to item 4 “specific tolerance for particular measurement”: See also B.2.1e.and f.

+ECSS-E-ST-20_0020373

 An intra–system compatibility culprit/victim test matrix shall be included in the EMEVP, showing all combinations of individual equipment/subsystems to be tested in order to verify overall intra–system compatibility;